Alt text: Drawing of woman's hand holding a baby bottle

 Your rights in pregnancy and maternity

 Do you know your rights in pregnancy and maternity?
 We’ve answered some common questions and rights below.
+Information correct as of 4 March 2020.

 When do I need to tell my employer I’m pregnant?